 Learn More: Visit Fort Sill, Fort Gibson, Fort Reno or Fort Supply to walk in the footsteps of the Buffalo Soldiers who served there.
 Fort Sill National Historic Landmark & Museum features a special walk-through exhibit in honor of the soldiers, while Fort Reno’s cemetery holds a number of Buffalo Solider graves.

-Cheap land in Indian Territory coupled with the repression brought on by racism led many African Americans to settle in all-black towns.
-Black community leaders began recruiting freed slaves after the Civil War to these all-black settlements by advertising a promised land of business opportunity, wealth and safety.
-Between 1865 and 1920, approximately 50 all-black towns were settled in Oklahoma.
-Although the number declined after the Great Depression, 13 of these settlements are still populated today.
+Cheap land in Indian Territory coupled with systemic racism led many African Americans to settle in exclusively-Black towns.
+After the Civil War, Black community leaders recruited freed slaves to these All-Black settlements by advertising a promised land of business opportunity, wealth and safety.
+Between 1865 and 1920, approximately 50 All-Black towns were settled in Oklahoma.
+Although the number declined after the Great Depression, 13 of these original settlements are still incorporated in Oklahoma today.

-U.S. deputy marshal Bass Reeves, one of the most feared lawmen in Indian Territory and an African American, killed more men in shootouts than Doc Holliday or Wyatt Earp, while Cherokee Bill, whose father was a Buffalo Soldier, joined up with the Cook Gang and robbed everything from trains to banks from Claremore, Oklahoma to Coffeyville, Kansas.
+A distinct Black cowboy culture emerged after the Civil War, as African Americans in Indian Territory became everything from cowhands to bandits.
+U.S. deputy marshal Bass Reeves, one of the most feared lawmen in Indian Territory and an African American, killed more men in shootouts than Doc Holliday or Wyatt Earp.
+Cherokee Bill, whose father was a Buffalo Soldier, joined up with the Cook Gang and robbed everything from trains to banks from Claremore, Oklahoma to Coffeyville, Kansas.
 Bulldogging, or steer wrestling, was invented by African American cowboy Bill Pickett.
-Pickett performed in the famous 101 Ranch Wild West Show from 1905 to 1931 and became the first black cowboy star after appearing in silent films The Crimson Skull and The Bulldogger, both of which were filmed in Oklahoma.
+Pickett performed in the famous 101 Ranch Wild West Show from 1905 to 1931 and became the first Black cowboy movie star after appearing in silent films The Crimson Skull and The Bulldogger, both of which were filmed in Oklahoma.

 From the jazz era through the 1940s, Oklahoma City’s Deep Deuce District was a haven for nightlife and black commerce, as well as jazz and blues music.
 Like in Tulsa’s Greenwood District, segregation led to clusters of African American businesses, housing and art during this era.
-Deep Deuce, which was centered around NE 2nd Street, gave birth to Charlie Christian, an electric guitar master and first big band guitar soloist, and Jimmy Rushing, the famous blues shouter who famously sang with the popular Count Basie Orchestra.
-Ralph Ellison, the first African American to win the National Book Award for his 1952 black protest novel The Invisible Man, also grew up in Deep Deuce.
+Deep Deuce, which was centered around NE 2nd Street, gave birth to Charlie Christian, an electric guitar master and first big band guitar soloist, and Jimmy Rushing, the famous blues shouter who sang with the popular Count Basie Orchestra.
+Ralph Ellison, the first African American to win the National Book Award for his 1952 novel The Invisible Man, also grew up in Deep Deuce.

 Oklahoma was not immune to the battle over civil rights – racism persisted at the turn of the 20th century and was most evident in the Greenwood District of Tulsa.
 Strict segregation laws kept the majority of Tulsa’s African American population concentrated along the city’s Greenwood Avenue.
-It was here that “Black Wall Street” thrived with a variety of successful businesses, newspapers, artistic venues and churches.
-In 1921, racial tensions within the city erupted into one of the worst race riots in U.S. history.
-During the Tulsa Race Riot, over 40 square blocks in Greenwood had been reduced to rubble.
+It was here that Black Wall Street thrived with a variety of successful businesses, newspapers, artistic venues and churches.
+In 1921, racial tensions within the city erupted into one of the worst massacres in U.S. history.
+During the Tulsa Race Massacre, over 40 square blocks in Greenwood had been reduced to rubble.

 Less than a decade after Fisher’s case, Clara Luper led one of the first sit-ins in the nation at Katz Drug Store in Oklahoma.
 In 1958, Luper and a group of NAACP youth took seats at Katz’s lunch counter and ordered Cokes.
 The group was continually denied service, but they kept returning every Saturday for weeks.
 Katz Drug Store, which was formerly located at the corner of Main and Robinson, finally relented and opened their lunch counters to African Americans in 38 stores across four states.
-Luper is still viewed as one of Oklahoma’s most important civil rights activists.
+Luper is still regarded as one of Oklahoma’s most important civil rights activists.